tdalon/confluence_crx/README.md

 # Omnibox

 With the extension an omnibox keyword is implemented: It is the 'c' keyword.
-In the omnibox, type 'c' followed by Space.
+In the omnibox (Open for example with a new Tab Ctrl+T), type 'c' followed by Space.
 It will complete into 'Confluence'.
 Then enter your search query as explained above.
 (Using Tab instead of Space will prefill the omnibox with suggestions)

+## Disable the omnibox keyword

+Under chrome://settings/searchEngines you can disable the extension keyword.
+Scroll down to the last section "Extensions" to find it.

 ## Change the omnibox keyword

+It is not possible to edit the keyword unfortunately.
-You can change the omnibox keyword in the [extension source](https://tdalon.blogspot.com/2020/10/chrome-extension-view-source.html).
+You can only change the omnibox keyword in the [extension source](https://tdalon.blogspot.com/2020/10/chrome-extension-view-source.html) in the manifest.json.
-(It is afaik not possible to set is as a user extension option.)

 This is implemented in the manifest.json file: